s4ke/Master-Thesis/src/md/021-functionalprogramming.md

     (SomeOtherConstructor a) -> ...
 ~~~~

-In Haskell programs we can also write unwrapping code with the help of the
+In Haskell programs, we can also write unwrapping code with the help of the
 `let` notation for single constructor types like
 `let (x, y) = vec2d in sqrt (x * x + y * y)`.
 Predictably, we can do this
 with `where` as well with constructs like `where (x, y) = vec2d`.